 Our main task as the facilitator of learning is to set clear rules and standards to guide our students in different learning activities.
 By setting clear and attainable measures, we are certain that our learners won’t lose track and value the brilliance of cooperative learning as they perform with their classmates effectively.

-3. Maintain an organized and clean classroom.
+3. Maintain an organized and clean classroom

 In the classroom, specifics like cleanliness, orderliness, and organization should be best implemented to ensure that everything is in place and create a spot on your radar as manager of the classroom.
 Maintaining a tidy classroom is a way of making things run smoothly in the classroom; thus, safety reigns.

 A filthy room is truly a mess and it will certainly affect students’ mood.
 Our students can’t just perform at their best in a disorganized classroom.
 And, it should begin with an organized seating arrangement.
-Creating a seating plan that will inspire students to participate is the creation of a great teacher.
+Creating a seating plan that will inspire students to participate is a wonderful creation of a great teacher.

 All of this will depend on us, teachers.
 How we manage our classrooms and develop a strong culture of cleanliness and organization will highly affect student learning.
 Our students tend to exert more effort and are encouraged to do their best if they feel our utmost concern and efforts through classroom prepping right from the beginning.

 Students should be taught how to be responsible for maintaining an organized and clean classroom.
-Again, it calls for a high caliber leadership skill of the teacher.
+Again, it calls for a high-caliber leadership skill of the teacher.
 Our actions right from the start will matter as our students look up to us as the main leaders in the classroom.
 It’s our accountability to teach our students how to deal with classroom cleanliness to keep the learning environment nurturing and safe.

 It’s just a matter of developing daily routines and implementing the rules and classroom jobs consistently.

-4. Emphasize respect in the classroom.
+4. Emphasize respect in the classroom

 Listening to our students is a simple act that exemplifies respect.
 Developing a respectful classroom is in the hands of the teachers.
 Do you agree?